Ubuntu HA - Pacemaker Fence Agents

 From its manpage:

-is an I/O Fencing agent which can be used with the virtual machines managed by libvirt.
+fence_virsh is an I/O Fencing agent which can be used with the virtual machines managed by libvirt.
 It logs via ssh to a dom0 and there run virsh command, which does all work.
 By default, virsh needs root account to do properly work.
 So you must allow ssh login in your sshd_config.

-resource with the following command:
+A fence_virsh resource can be configured with the following command:

 $ crm configure primitive $RESOURCE_NAME stonith:fence_virsh \